CalinRadoni/esp-idf-v4-action/README.md

 GitHub Action to install Espressif IoT Development Framework v4.x for building ESP32 code.

+**Note:** [ESP-IDF v4.x build](https://github.com/marketplace/actions/esp-idf-v4-x-build) is faster to use as a GitHub Action for building ESP32 code.
+It uses Espressif's official Docker container skipping the whole installation part.

 The usable ESP-IDF versions are:

 - `latest` (based on release/v4.2)